-Starting out as bass player and backing singer for a local alternative band in the late 1990s, I went on to front the Hitchin-based ska-punk septet, Weightloss.
-The band toured and released music DIY for almost a decade, releasing the album Our Thoughts Are Just Noise in 2007 after signing with London-based indie label, Spiky Black Cat.
+Starting out as bass player and backing singer for a local four-piece alternative band in the late ’90s, I went on to join the Hitchin-based ska-punk septet Weightloss as their front-man and lyricist.
+We toured and released music DIY for almost a decade, releasing the album Our Thoughts Are Just Noise in 2007 after signing with Spiky Black Cat.

 For most of the 2000s, I hustled as a local live sound engineer, and as a general stage and stall hand around the southern festival circuit, including Rhythms of The world, Glastonbury, Hyde Park, V-Fest and Silverstone F1.
 I also engaged with several commercial assignments over the years, working in customer service and technical support as a way to supplement my early career in music and sound.

 By the time Weightloss disbanded in 2010, I’d been collaborating with the Rogue Collective in Hitchin for a few years.
-The collective brought together local visual artists, photographers and musicians who would throw regular parties at Hitchin’s Club 85 music venue.
+Bringing together local musicians, visual artists and photographers, we’d throw regular parties at Hitchin’s Club 85 music venue.

-The Rogue Collective brought in bands and artists from around the country to play their themed cosplay events.
-I contributed theatrical sound design elements to support various themed nights, such as Halloween, The Future is Broken, Rogue’s Victorian Ball, and the Rogue Masquerave.
-I co-produced a podcast to promote Rogue nights, incorporating sound design elements in keeping with the theme of each event while showcasing interviews and local music.
+The Rogue Collective brought in bands and artists from around the country to headline these regular nights.
+I contributed theatrical sound design elements to support various themed events, such as Halloween, The Future is Broken, Rogue’s Victorian Ball, and the Rogue Masquerave.
+I also co-produced a podcast to promote Rogue nights, incorporating sound design elements in keeping with the theme of each event while showcasing interviews and local music.

 Radio & Podcasts